- Haida Gwaii Semester

 Diversifying Resource-Dependent Communities, History and Politics of Resource Management, First Nations and Natural Resources, and Rainforest Ecology and Management are each three weeks in length.
 The 'Case Studies in Haida Gwaii' course runs throughout the semester.
 Course instructors create linkages for smooth transitions between course topics and themes.
 In each course, local content is provided by community experts and knowledge-holders.

-History and Politics of Resource Management (CONS 351)
+History and Politics of Resource Management (HGSE 351)

 How do ideas about nature influence the ways in which we interact with and manage natural resources?
 Why is history important in understanding the politics of resource management?
 This course takes a historical approach to examining resource management and conflicts in Canada, with a particular focus on forests.
 Course topics include the social nature of forests; the history of forestry in Canada; First Nations, imperialism, and forests; race, class and gender in the woods; and contemporary forest conflicts and claims.

 This course provides an overview of First Nations and natural resources, with a particular focus on First Nations involvement in forest management, present and past.
-Course topics include relationships between First Nations and forest lands and resources, traditional ecological knowledge, Aboriginal and treaty rights and their incorporation into forest management, First Nations forest tenure, relationships between First Nations and other groups including provincial and federal governments, the forest industry and environmental non?government organizations.?
+Course topics include relationships between First Nations and forest lands and resources, traditional ecological knowledge, Aboriginal and treaty rights (and Aboriginal self-governance) and their incorporation into forest management, First Nations forest tenure, relationships between First Nations and other groups including provincial and federal governments, the forest industry and environmental non government organizations.

 How do natural and anthropogenic disturbances alter the structure, composition and function of coastal temperate rainforests?
 How do forests respond to different types and intensities of disturbance, and what are the implications for forest management?
 How can we use field data to examine and understand coastal temperate rainforests?
 In this course we will learn about, explore, and collect data in a variety of forest ecosystems at a range of successional stages in Haida Gwaii.